xpepper/tracco/README.md

 ```

 ### Configuration params
-You can set the Trello's configuration params in three ways
+You can set the Trello's configuration params in three ways.

-1. through the following environment variables (ENV object)
+Through the following environment variables (ENV object):

 ```
   access_token_key